 Short on cocktail glasses?

-While it may be nice to have several matching sets of cocktails glasses, it's not a big deal if you don't.
+While it may be nice to have several matching sets of cocktails glasses, it is not a big deal if you do not.
 In fact, mismatched glasses can give a party a relaxed boho vibe.
-So instead of running out and buying more glasses you'll rarely use, borrow some extras from friends.Continue to 5 of 11 below.
+So instead of running out and buying an extra set of glass tumblers that you may never use again, or worse, those ugly red party cups that will only wind up in a landfill, borrow some drinkware from friends.Continue to 4 of 9 below.

 Have Plenty of Coasters on Hand

-Nothing kills a party like unflattering overhead lights.
-But you can transform any small space from annoying bright to super cozy with beautiful mood lighting.
+Nothing kills a party like bad lighting.
+But you can transform any small space from annoyingly bright to just right with beautiful mood lighting.

-This idea safely creates the ambience you get from lighting tea candles minus the fire hazard they impose.
-All you need to create are some colorful glass bottles and LED string lights.Continue to 8 of 11 below.
+This idea spotted on Best Out of Waste shares how to create the ambiance you get from lighting tea candles minus the fire hazard they impose.
+All you need to create are some colorful glass bottles and LED string lights.Continue to 7 of 9 below.

-Party games make great ice breakers.
+Party games make great icebreakers.
 A crowd favorite is "guess the candy."
 You can use a broad range of sweets or stick to a theme like chocolate bars or retro confections.
-You can give candy prizes to guests who guess the candy's name after a blind taste test.Continue to 11 of 11 below.
+What is the trick?
+Party guests who can guess the name of a particular candy after a blind taste test win a small prize.Continue to 9 of 9 below.